Wedding Processional Order

 How Do You Determine Wedding Processional Order?

 Some couples choose to have an intimate processional and walk hand in hand down the aisle, just the two of them.
-Depending on the size of their wedding party, others may have an entire posse of friends and family come down the aisle.
+Others may have an entire posse of friends and family come down the aisle.
+Use these traditional processional orders as a starting point, then put your personal spin on them so your wedding processional order is just right for you.

 TRADITIONAL CATHOLIC WEDDING PROCESSIONAL ORDER

 For a Catholic wedding, the wedding party should enter the ceremony venue in the following order, with men on the right and women on the left when walking down the aisle together.
-At the altar, the groom and groomsmen stand on the right side while the bride and her bridesmaids stand on the left, with the priest positioned in the center.
+At the altar, the groom and groomsmen stand on the right side, the bride and her bridesmaids stand on the left, and the priest is in the center.

 1. Priest, Groom, and Best Man

-The Catholic priest, followed by the groom and best man, enter the ceremony from the side of the venue and take their places at the altar.
-The priest is positioned in the center, with the groom on the right.
-The best man stands to the right of the groom.
+The priest, followed by the groom and best man, enters the ceremony from the side of the venue, and they all take their places at the altar.

 2. Bridesmaids and Groomsmen

-In a Catholic wedding processional, the bridesmaids and groomsmen walk down the aisle in pairs, with the groomsman on the right and the bridesmaid on the left, starting with the attendants who will stand farthest from the bride and groom.
+The bridesmaids and groomsmen walk down the aisle in pairs, starting with the attendants who will stand farthest from the bride and groom.
 Once the pair reaches the end of the aisle, they part ways.
-The first groomsman turns right and takes his place farthest from the groom and the first bridesmaid turns left and takes her place farthest from the bride.
-Once all of the attendants have reached the front, they might form a diagonal line so they all get a good view of the couple.
+The first groomsman turns right and takes his place farthest from the groom, and the first bridesmaid turns left and takes her place farthest from the bride.

-Before starting down the aisle, she should take a moment to look over the bride's wedding gown, dress train, and veil to see that they are perfectly in place.
-Then she walks down the aisle, after the bridesmaids and groomsmen, and stands next to the bride, on her left.
-She might also hold the bride's flower bouquet during the ceremony.
-She should return it to her right after the kiss.
+Before she walks down the aisle, she should do a final check to make sure the bride's veil, dress, and train look perfect (just one of her maid of honor duties).
+Then she walks down the aisle and stands on the bride’s left.
+She might hold the bride's flower bouquet during the ceremony, returning it to her after the kiss.

 4. Flower Girl and Ring Bearer

-The children can walk down the aisle together as a pair, or the ring bearer can enter before the flower girl.
-Traditionally, in a Catholic wedding processional, the ring bearer carries the couples' wedding rings tied to a pillow (they can be faux rings, if he's too little to carry the real things.
-The flower girl can carry a basket of petals, which she tosses as she walks down the aisle.
-Once they've reached the front, the children may then be seated with their parents.
+The children can walk together, or the ring bearer can enter before the flower girl.
+Traditionally, the ring bearer carries the wedding rings tied to a pillow (or ring decoys, if he's too little to be trusted with the real things; in that case, the best man would hold the actual rings).
+The flower girl carries a basket of flower petals, which she scatters as she walks, or a small bouquet of flowers.
+Once they've reached the front, they may be seated with their parents.

 5. Bride and Father of the Bride

-The bride is escorted down the aisle by her father, who stands on her right side.
-Traditionally, the father escorts her to the end of the aisle and then takes his seat in the first row next to the bride's mother.
+The bride is escorted down the aisle by her father.
+The father escorts her to the end of the aisle and then takes his seat in the first row next to the bride's mother.

 TRADITIONAL CHRISTIAN CEREMONY

 The wedding party should enter the ceremony venue in the order listed below, with men on the right and women on the left when walking down the aisle together.
-At the altar, the groom and groomsmen stand on the right side while the bride and her bridesmaids stand on the left, with the officiant positioned in the center.
+At the altar, the groom and groomsmen stand on the right side, the bride and her bridesmaids stand on the left, and the officiant is in the center.

 1. Officiant

-The officiant is traditionally honored with the opening spot in the processional.
-However, some couples prefer a more subtle approach with the officiant entering the ceremony from the side of the venue, leading the groom and groomsmen, to take his/her place at the altar.
+The officiant is usually honored with the opening spot in the processional.
+However, some couples prefer the officiant to enter the ceremony from the side of the venue, leading the groom and groomsmen to their place at the altar.

 2. Groom

-Traditionally, he walks down the aisle solo but some grooms prefer walking down the aisle escorted by both parents.
-Other grooms prefer a more subtle approach by entering the ceremony from the side of the venue (following the officiant and followed by the groomsmen) to take his place at the altar.
+Traditionally, he walks down the aisle solo, but some grooms prefer walking down the aisle escorted by both parents.
+Other grooms prefer to enter the ceremony from the side of the venue following the officiant and followed by the groomsmen.

 3. Best Man